|(a) Powerball®. Powerball is a Multi-State Lottery

 or prize value and shall not constitute evidence of Play purchase

 or of numbers selected.

-or canceled by returning the ticket to the selling agent or to the
+by returning the ticket to the selling agent or to the commission,

-lottery, including tickets that are printed in error.
-A Selling Lottery
+including tickets that are misprinted, illegible, printed in error,

-Selling Lottery.
-No Play that is eligible for a prize can be returned
+by the Powerball Product Group.
+No Play that is eligible for a prize

-to the lottery for credit.
-Plays accepted by retailers as returned
+can be returned to the commission for credit.
+Plays accepted by retailers

-Plays and which cannot be re-sold shall be deemed owned by the bearer
+as returned Plays and which cannot be re-sold shall be deemed owned